COS301-SE-2025/Fire-Fighter/firefighter-platform/src/test/java/com/apex/firefighter/ticket/TicketService_README.md

 - Ticket can be retrieved by both ID types

 ### 2. `testUpdateTicket()`
-**Purpose**: Tests ticket update operations for description and validity.
+**Purpose**: Tests the consolidated ticket update operation.

 **Test Steps**:
-- Creates a ticket with original description
+- Creates a ticket with original data
-- Updates the description
-- Updates the validity status
+- Updates multiple fields including description, validity, status, emergencyType, and emergencyContact in a single call.
 - Verifies changes persist in database

 **Expected Results**:
-- Description updates successfully
-- Validity status updates successfully
+- All specified fields are updated successfully
 - Changes are persisted and retrievable

 ### 3. `testDeleteTicket()`